February Events in Auburn & Opelika: What’s Happening This Month

 As a homeowner, nurturing and managing your home equity is an essential part of long-term financial planning.
 Whether you’re considering selling, exploring renovation options, or simply keeping tabs on your investment, understanding this asset empowers you to make confident, informed decisions about your future.

-At Kent McCown Group, powered by Coldwell Banker Kennon, Parker, Duncan & Davis Alliance, we help homeowners across the Auburn-Opelika area evaluate their property’s equity, explore smart upgrades, and plan their next move.
+At Kent McCown Group, powered by Coldwell Banker Kennon & Parker Alliance, we help homeowners across the Auburn-Opelika area evaluate their property’s equity, explore smart upgrades, and plan their next move.

 When you’re selling your home, the last thing you want is an unexpected repair threatening to derail your closing.
 At Kent McCown Group, powered by Coldwell Banker Kennon & Parker Alliance, we believe every seller deserves peace of mind during the process.
 That’s why we include a complimentary 2-10 Home Buyers Warranty with every listing — protecting your home, your transaction, and your bottom line.